Songbird1978/Coding-Interview-Quiz/pseudocode.md

 -Research the questions that you will use in the quiz and list them with their answers at the bottom of this document. **COMPLETE**

-Create buttons for each answer
+Create buttons for each answer**COMPLETE**

-Create event listener for each button
+Create event listener for each button **COMPLETE**

-Link these elements within the HTML file create dynamic elements within your Javascript file to store these.
+Add timer to begin counting down in seconds from the moment that the quiz starts

+CONTINUE QUIZ FUNCTION ??

+Create switch or if statements in a for / for Each loop for all the questions...

+If user clicks correct answer button -
+    add to score array - 1 question correct alert - that's the correct answer
+    play correct sound
+    display next question

+If user clicks incorrect answer button -
+    deduct 10 seconds from timer
+    alert - that's an incorrect anwer
+    play incorrect sound
+    display next question

+If timer reaches zero - move to end of quiz

+If  all questions are answered - move to end of quiz

+??
+END OF QUIZ FUNCTION ??

+???